-- Joggling — a sport which combines running and juggling.
+- Joggling — a sport that combines running and juggling.

-- Canicross — a variant of cross country running in which runners have to complete the course accompanied with their dogs.
+- Canicross — a variant of cross country running in which runners have to complete the course accompanied by their dogs.

-- Aquajogging — water running competitions, athletes race in water while maintaining an upright position.
+- Aquajogging — water running competitions, athletes race in the water while maintaining an upright position.